 Linkages to Geoscape G-NAF, Cadastre and Property

 Building roof polygon (including number of vertices and roof area)

-Raster data includes Surface cover and Tree cover (the latter with height attribution) are separate companion datasets
+Surface Cover and Tree cover (the latter with height attribution) are separate companion datasets

 Why choose Callpoint Spatial for Geoscape Buildings?

 We are Geoscape's first reseller to have licensed Geoscape Buildings

 You gain access to the extensive experience we’ve built in helping customers across the telecoms, government, professional services and tertiary/ health research sectors